Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![rust standard library home page](image.png)

 Oh man, that looks pretty good.
 Look at the tasteful, left-aligned, width-bounded main text.
 Look the tactful use of vertical whitespace.
 Look at the distinct headers and comfortable text size.
 Look at the visually-distinct sidebar that never distracts from the main body text.
-Look at the font-colors chosen with such *intention* - high contrast near-white for plain text, low-contrast grey the less-important "stable since" version number, vivid orange for the links, with a darker background for code-links.
+Look at the font-colors chosen with such *intention* - high-contrast, near-white for plain text, low-contrast grey for the less-important "stable since" version number, vivid orange for the links, with a darker background for code-links.
 There's even a nice highlight when linking directly to a [section of a page](https://doc.rust-lang.org/std/index.html#contributing-changes-to-the-documentation)

 I'm not much of a front-end guy; maybe this isn't that impressive.
 After the horrors I've seen, it looks like art.